Kenya: Common Ground for Africa

 Housing

-Volunteers are housed double-occupancy huts located on the grounds of Pathfinder AcademyKenyaenvironmentalists_1.
+Volunteers are housed double-occupancy huts located on the grounds of Pathfinder Academy.
 Linens and mosquito nets are provided for each bed.
 Volunteers bathe from a basin in a shower room, and latrines are available for volunteers.

 Meals